mniju/Blog/_posts/2020-05-01-Qlearning-SARSA.md

 It should be clear from above that , for each estimate of Q at state $$S_{t}$$ , Q learning uses the maximum action value of the the state $$S_{t+1}$$ (Highlighted in blue).However, the next action is always derived by a different policy such as  $$\epsilon$$-greedy (Highlighted in Green)

-To be  more clear , the item highlighted in blue is used to update an estimate of the Q values.But the maximum action value is not used for the next action.Its done in other way highlighted in Green

 ### Q Learning Vs SARSA: